Every few years companies like Adobe, Corel and others feel the urge to bring out new versions of their software – whether you want it or not.

 Photoshop CS6/CC Overview

-Adobe did make major improvements to CS6 and CC.
+Adobe did make major improvements to CS6 and CC (they started with CC and now have CC 2014, CC 2015 and CC 2017).
 My only problem is that for some of you who only really use Photoshop to do color separations – you won’t see many changes.
 For those of you who design and create on Photoshop will like some of the changes.
 Without going into detail about each new feature I will do a quick listing here of the key changes.
 To find out more simply type in a web search of “changes to Adobe CS6 and CC” and you will find lots of sites with videos and details.